symfony-cmf/symfony-cmf-docs/bundles/menu.rst

     {{ knp_menu_render('simple') }}

 The menu name is the name of the node under ``menu_basepath``.
 For example if your repository stores the menu nodes under ``/cms/menu`` , rendering "main" would mean to render the menu that is at ``/cms/menu/main``

-How to use non-default other components
+How to use Non-Default Other Components
 ---------------------------------------

 If you use the cmf menu with PHPCR-ODM, you just need to store Route documents